Immune health is a hot topic, especially as we enter the cold and flu season.

 Beta-glucans are a specialized type of fiber found in the cell walls of certain organisms, like yeasts, fungi, seaweed, and oats.

-With this winter bringing us a convergence of cold and flu season and the COVID-19 pandemic, immune health is top of mind for many people.
+With this winter bringing us a convergence of cold and flu season and COVID-19, immune health is top of mind for many people.

 Keeping your immune system in fighting shape is especially important as you get older, because it naturally weakens with age.
 This is why older people are more susceptible to serious viral illness.